Quick Exit (or press ESC)

 Offers effective protection from pregnancy.

 A 4cm square plastic patch that sticks to the skin.
+You change the patch once a week for three consecutive weeks then have a break (not using a patch for 7 days.
+Some people may choose to have a shorter break or no break.
+These options need to be discussed with your Healthcare Provider.
 The patch contains the same hormones used in the combined pill, which prevent the ovary from releasing an egg.
 These hormones are absorbed through the skin into the bloodstream.
-New patches are applied weekly.
 It is not affected by vomiting and diarrhoea.
 Periods may become regular, lighter and less painful.
 It may be seen on the skin or cause skin reactions.
-It can fall off without you noticing.
 Normal fertility returns when you stop using it.
-May not be suitable if you smoke and are over 35.
+May not be suitable depending on medical history, age and lifestyle.

 Offers effective protection against pregnancy.

-A flexible, transparent, plastic ring.
-You place it in your vagina yourself, and leave it in place for 3 weeks.
+A flexible, transparent, plastic ring, which you insert into your vagina and leave in place for 3 weeks.
+You then remove it and discard it and insert a new ring 7 days later, giving you a ring-free week during which you would have a period-like bleed.
+Some people may choose to have a shorter break or no break and these options would need to be discussed with your Healthcare Provider.
 It releases the same hormones used in the combined pill, which prevent the ovary from releasing an egg.
-It does not interfere with sex and you don’t have to have to think about it everyday.
-It is not affected by vomiting and diarrhoea.
+It does not interfere with sex and you don’t have to think about it every day.
+It is not affected by vomiting or diarrhoea.
 Periods may become regular, lighter and less painful.
 Normal fertility returns when you stop using it.
-It may not be suitable if you smoke and are over 35.
+It may not be suitable for everyone, depending on medical history, age and lifestyle.

 Male and female condoms prevent sperm from entering the vagina and fertilising an egg.
-The male condom fits over the man’s erect penis and the female condom fits inside the woman’s vagina.
+A new condom must be used every time you have sex.
+The male condom fits over the erect penis and the female condom fits inside the vagina.
 Condoms can interrupt sex and may split or slip.
 Condoms are the only method of contraception to provide some protection from sexually transmitted infections.
 All condoms can be used with water based lubricants.

 The man withdraws his penis from the woman when he feels he is going to ejaculate.
 He then ejaculates outside her body.
 It is not a very effective way to prevent pregnancy as sperm can leak before ejaculation.
 It has a relatively high failure rate and requires great control and much practice.